Summary and Setup

 Prerequisites

 You need to understand the concepts of files and directories and how to start a Python interpreter before tackling this lesson.
-This lesson sometimes references Jupyter Notebook although you can use any Python interpreter mentioned in the Setup.
+This lesson sometimes references Jupyter Notebook although you can use any Python interpreter mentioned in the [Setup][lesson-setup].

 The commands in this lesson pertain to Python 3.